waleedkhalid1/nn-dataset-1/README.md

 pip install git+https://github.com/ABrain-One/nn-dataset
 ```

-## Environment for NN-Dataset Developers
+## Environment for NN-Dataset Contributors
 ### Pip package manager
 Create a virtual environment, activate it, and run the following command to install all the project dependencies:
 ```bash